Wednesday, May 1, 2013

 Breakdown

-First of all, there is no ambiguity in case of two numbers separated with two math operators:- clear expression:
+First of all, there is no ambiguity in case of two numbers separated with two math operators:

 There is no ambiguity in case of two numbers separated with operator other then plus/minus: